aditii-s/PixelCrypt/README.md

-# CryptoSteg — A Hybrid Cryptography and Steganography Secure Message Encrypter 🔐🖼️
+# CryptoSteg — A Hybrid Cryptography and Steganography Secure Message Encryptor 🔐🖼️

 CryptoSteg is a secure communication application that combines **AES/RSA cryptography**, **randomized LSB image steganography**, and **QR-based key sharing**